Large pile of plastic waste

 We’ve found that the existing plastic policy landscape often addresses specific plastic products or stages within the plastic lifecycle in an isolated way that inhibits joined-up approaches to tackle the plastic problem.

 Currently there are no global agreements that offer an all-encompassing framework for plastics sustainability.
 But the commitment from 175 nations to end plastic pollution, agreed at the UN Environment Assembly in March 2022, offers a pathway for a legally-binding agreement to be in place by 2024.
-The Global Plastics Policy Centre will play a key role in generating evidence to inform the agreement and its subsequent implementation.
+The Global Plastics Policy Centre is playing a key role in generating evidence to inform the agreement and its subsequent implementation.

 What is the Global Plastics Policy Centre?